FOR A SAFER SPACE

 Disabled

-- The result of combinations of impairments and environmental barriers that affect people’s full participation in society
+- The result of combinations of impairments and environmental barriers that affect

 Ethnicity